martin726/f22_soci301_syllabus/Syllabus/general_components/perusall_participation.md

   html_document: default
 ---

-## Weekly Perusall Participation (15% of Final Grade)
+## Weekly Perusall Participation (10% of Final Grade)

-For reading we will use [Perusall](https://support.perusall.com/hc/en-us), a social annotation tool that allows students and their instructors to collaboratively markup .pdf documents.
+For reading the primary texts (and not the textbook) we will use [Perusall](https://support.perusall.com/hc/en-us), a social annotation tool that allows students and their instructors to collaboratively markup .pdf documents.
 Instead of only reading a document and discussing it, Perusall brings discussion to text.

 To start, register for a free Perusall account and enter the course code: [Insert Code Here]